Why Are Signs Of Depression In Men Different From Women's Symptoms?

 Wondering if you might be struggling with depression?

-How does depression in men differ
+How does depression in men differ?

-Even though the criteria in the Diagnostic and Statistical Manual of Mental Disorders do not distinguish between depression in women and men, depression in men can manifest differently than it can in women and people of other genders.
-These signs and symptoms often appear alongside various coping mechanisms and depression-influenced behaviors.
-In some cases, male depression may go undiagnosed because their untreated depression isn't recognized as depression.
-It's also possible that they will be reluctant to talk about depression symptoms, their symptoms will be downplayed, or they will resist reaching out for support.
+In some cases, depression in men may go undiagnosed because their symptoms aren’t recognized as depression.
+It's also possible for some men to be reluctant to talk about depression symptoms, to downplay them, or to resist reaching out for support.
 Depending on what signs and symptoms of major depressive disorder a person is experiencing, it's also possible for depression to be misdiagnosed as a different mood disorder.

-Common symptoms of depression in men and boys include the following:
+Common symptoms of depression in general

 • Extreme fatigue